ayacomputer/06-Weather-Dashboard/README.md

  and the UV index will be presented.

-- When the user views the UV index, a color that indicates whether the conditions are low, moderate, high,very high or extreme will be presented.
+- When the user views the UV index, a colour that indicates whether the conditions are low, moderate, high,very high or extreme will be presented.

   The UV radiation levels are divided into: